Sairyss/domain-driven-hexagon/README.md

 - This is a sophisticated architecture which requires a firm understanding of quality software principles, such as SOLID, Clean/Hexagonal Architecture, Domain-Driven Design, etc. Any team implementing such a solution will almost certainly require an expert to drive the solution and keep it from evolving the wrong way and accumulating technical debt.

-- Some of the practices presented here are not recommended for small-medium sized applications with not a lot of business logic.
+- Some practices presented here are not recommended for small-medium sized applications with not a lot of business logic.
 There is added up-front complexity to support all those building blocks and layers, boilerplate code, abstractions, data mapping etc. thus implementing a complete architecture like this is generally ill-suited to simple [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) applications and could over-complicate such solutions.
-Some of the described below principles can be used in a smaller sized applications, but must be implemented only after analyzing and understanding all pros and cons.
+Some described below principles can be used in smaller sized applications, but must be implemented only after analyzing and understanding all pros and cons.

 # Diagram